stacks-network/docs/docs/nodes-and-miners/run-a-node.md

 - Export docker log files to `./exported-logs`:

-This will create one log file for every running service, for example: postgres.log, stacks-blockain.log, stacks-blockchain-api.log and bitcoin-core.log.
+This will create one log file for every running service, for example: postgres.log, stacks-blockchain.log, stacks-blockchain-api.log and bitcoin-core.log.
 Notice that each time you run this command the log files will be overwritten.

 ```bash